 Note: Under rule 4.3, if an accredited person asks a CDR consumer for their consent to collect and use their CDR data, it must do so in accordance with this Division, and in particular, rules 4.10, 4.11 and 4.12.
 A failure to do so could contravene one or more civil penalty provisions: see section 56EF of the Act and rule 4.3.

-4.10 Requirements relating to accredited person’s processes for seeking consent
+4.10 Requirements relating to seeking consent

-(1) An accredited person’s processes for asking a CDR consumer to give or amend a consent:
+A request by an accredited person for a CDR consumer to give or amend a consent:

-(a) must:

-(i) accord with any relevant data standards; and
+must comply with any relevant data standards; and

-(ii) having regard to any consumer experience guidelines developed by the Data Standards Body, be as easy to understand as practicable, including by use of concise language and, where appropriate, visual aids; and
+having regard to any consumer experience guidelines made by the Data Standards Body—must be reasonably easy to understand, including by use of plain concise language and, where appropriate, visual aids; and

-(b) must not:

-(i) include or refer to the accredited person’s CDR policy or other documents so as to reduce comprehensibility; or
+must not include or refer to the accredited person’s CDR policy or other documents in a way that reduces understandability; and

-(ii) bundle consents with other directions, permissions, consents or agreements.
+may only be combined with other requests for consent under these rules (other than requests for direct marketing or de-identification consents).

 4.11 Asking CDR consumer to give consent

 (1) When asking a CDR consumer to give a consent, an accredited person must:

-(a) allow the CDR consumer to choose the types of CDR data to which the consent will apply by enabling the CDR consumer to actively select or otherwise clearly indicate:
+(a) allow the CDR consumer to choose the types of CDR data to which the consent will apply by enabling the CDR consumer to clearly indicate:

 (i) in the case of a collection consent or a disclosure consent―the particular types of CDR data to which the consent will apply; and